If you are new to buying art at auction and are wondering how it all works, here's our first timer's guide.

 On top of the final 'hammer price' or winning bid, the buyer also usually pays a premium percentage as well as VAT.
 Strauss & Co calculate the Buyer's Premium at 12% for lots selling over R10,000 and 15% for lots at and below R10,000.

-Buying art at online auctionsOnline auctions are increasing in popularity across the world and in South Africa Strauss & Co are the leaders in the field.
-At a typical Strauss Online auction you'll find a broad array of paintings, works on paper, prints, decorative arts, jewellery and even books.
-These online auctions are a brilliant opportunity for new art collectors to build a collection, with estimates that start from as little as R1,500 stretching up to the tens of thousands.
+Buying art at online auctionsStrauss & Co are South Africa's leading pioneers in the online auction sphere.
+Their regular week-long online auctions are a brilliant opportunity for new art collectors to build a collection, with estimates that start from as little as R1,500 stretching up to the tens of thousands.

 It can also be a smart idea to submit a 'commission bid' which is a maximum that you would like the online system to continue bidding up to on a lot on your behalf.
 Once the auction closes you'll receive an email detailing your winning bids, payment options and details on how to collect the work or arrange for it to be delivered.

 If you are still feeling nervous about jumping in and spending, you can build your confidence for understanding how the bidding goes by simply sitting back and observing what is going on.
 Browse the catalogue online before the auction opens and choose your favourites.
 In the week-long online auctions the final day's bidding is the one to watch.
 Follow the increments in bids based on what you think you would have offered and you'll soon start to get a feel for what your limits are.